-Everyone is an asset manager to some degree.
-If you’ve ever transferred money from your checking account to savings account in order to get a higher interest rate, made a down payment on a home, or even bought a car, you have engaged in the act of managing something you have ownership and control over i.e. your assets.
+Asset management is something you’ve likely done without even realizing it!
+If you’ve ever transferred money from your checking account to savings account in order to get a higher interest rate or made a down payment on a home you’ve evaluated the risks of acting on your decision, as well as sought to maximize your return by correctly allocating those assets.

 Asset managers can be individuals or firms.
 They work with individual clients, families and organizations like corporations or universities.
 They use many different types of investments which can include stocks, bonds, derivatives, limited partnerships, real estate, and a host of other opportunities such as individually managed accounts (IMAs).

-Before discussing how asset managers differ from financial advisors, it’s important to understand the nature of each respective role.
+Asset managers differ from financial advisors in more ways than one, in part due to the nature of each respective role.

-Asset management firms differ from one to the next – some focus on managing pensions and retirement plans for large organizations, whereas others work with high net worth investors.
-One firm may focus on investing their client’s money in hedge funds while others, like Fidelity or Vanguard, create mutual funds.
-The key similarity between them, however, is that they directly manage how money is invested.
+Asset management firms differ across the board.
+Some focus on managing pensions and retirement plans for large organizations, whereas others work with high net worth investors.
+One firm may focus on investing their client’s money in hedge funds while others create mutual funds.
+The key similarity between asset managers is that they directly manage how money is invested.

 Financial advisor is a very broad term, encompassing anything from an insurance agent or accountant to a broker, investment advisor, or financial planner.
 Their work with clients can be specific or all-encompassing.